-Bali is a magical place filled with ritual, beauty and challenge.
+Bali is a magical place filled with ritual, beauty, and challenge.
 The rice fields are green lush works of art, the temples are intricately designed and beautifully decorated and the beaches are largely undeveloped and uninhabited.
-In contrast, as a third world country, the water is not drinkable, the sanitation standards are relaxed and most homes cook in simple outdoor kitchens.
-Despite these challenges, the Balinese are a genuinely kind and optimistic people.
+In contrast, as a third-world country, the water is not drinkable, the sanitation standards are relaxed and most homes cook in simple outdoor kitchens.
+Despite these challenges, the Balinese are genuinely kind and optimistic people.
 Here are 7 lessons I want to remember for my life and maybe you will too.

 The majority of Balinese practice Balinese Hindu, where they worship one God, with three manifestations, Brahma, Vishnu, and Sheva.
 They make offerings to the water, rice fields, and the good and evil spirits twice a day with flowers, cakes and sweets.
 They also have many celebrations and ceremonies that involve the whole village preparing and attending ceremonies for weddings, funerals, and Balinese holidays.

 The Balinese are very kind and gracious people.
 They greet you with a smile and whenever you make a request or say thank you, their response is Thank You, you’re welcome.
 How lovely to always thank someone first.

 We stayed at 4 different retreat centers and when we would return from our excursions, the staff greeted us with, Welcome Home!
 The guides referred to our lodging as our home.
 The Balinese are very accommodating, helping us feel welcome, and even invited us to attend a village ceremony, where we wore sarongs and sashes to respect the temple.